 (Click this and any other photos for a larger view)

 Back in early May I drove downtown intending to pay another visit the gardens of the Robert Mills House.
 On arrival I found school busses parked cheek to jowl in the street fronting the property.
 Fortunately, it was blocked off.
 Children of all sizes swarmed around the Mills House property.
 I continued south without stopping.
 Ending up in a USC parking lot near the Horseshoe.
+As an alternative to the Mills House gardens, the Horseshoe area of the USC Campus is hard to beat.
+It has to be one of the most beautiful and carefully tended pieces of real estate in Columbia.

 Look at that tree!
 Generations of children have abused its low-hanging branches.
 Irresistible up to a certain age.
 Only one example of the care and skill of USC’s arborists over the years.